abmakes/100-days-of-code/README.md

 ## Day 9&10 - Portfolio design and netlify

 Spent a lot of time in Figma working on my portfolio design.
 Trying to make it my own resulted in a lot of pizza on the page.
 Created a quick React App and learned to deploy on Netlify.
 The app is terrible, not responsive and basically a static page.
 But I'm excited to add some functionality in the next week.
 Also worked on some CSS animation techniques for text reveals, see this [codepen](https://codepen.io/abmakes/pen/bGLRrjG).

+# Day 11, 12 and 13 - More SCRIMBA React Basics

+Weekends are for coursework, did an hour of react course on both Saturday and Sunday.
+Got really stuck in on Monday and almost finished the third section.
+This course is addictive, just want to keep pushing on.
+Some of the concepts covered in the last 3 days.

+ - Event listeners, state, conditional rendering, forms, side effects, working with local storage, passing paramaters down through functions, lazy loading.
+ - Also some javascript methods, array.filter(), spread, event destructuring.